The Wages of Fear (2024 film)

-The Wages of Fear is a French thriller film directed by Julien Leclercq and released in 2024 on Netflix.
-The film is a new adaptation of the novel of the same name by Georges Arnaud.
-The film is also based on the screenplay of the 1953 film of the same name, directed by Henri-Georges Clouzot.
+The Wages of Fear is a 2024 French action thriller film directed and co-written by Julien Leclercq, and starring Franck Gastambide, Ana Girardot, Alban Lenoir and Sofiane Zermani.
+It is a remake of the 1953 film by Henri-Georges Clouzot, in turn based on the 1950 novel by Georges Arnaud.
+It was released on March 29, 2024 on Netflix.

-Synopsis
+Plot

 In a desert nation undergoing revolutionary upheaval, four mercenary adventurers are commissioned by an oil corporation to undertake a high-stakes logistical operation.
 Their objective is to transport nitroglycerin, securely loaded onto two trucks, to extinguish a massive oil well fire threatening a refugee camp housing approximately 5,000 individuals, including the family of one of the operatives.

 The mission requires traversing several hundred kilometers of hazardous desert terrain while circumventing numerous obstacles and dangers.
 In exchange for the successful completion of this perilous task, the mercenaries are offered substantial financial compensation.